Guidelines for Alcohol Purchased with University Funds

 University events that involve the service of alcohol purchased with university funds or using university resources must comply with the following guidelines.

-- All university events on or off campus where alcohol is served are subject to the university Social Host Policy.
+- All university events on or off campus where alcohol is served are subject to the university Social Host Procedures.

 - All on-campus events where alcohol is served must register with and be approved by the Office of the Dean of Students.
-All off-campus events where students will or may be in attendance must also register and be approved.
+All off-campus events that do not occur at a licensed entity where alcohol will be served by employees or agents of the entity, where students will or may attend, and/or with over 35 attendees must also register and be approved.

 - If the event involves the direct or indirect sale of alcohol, it must take place on licensed premises (e.g., a restaurant with a liquor license) or the alcohol must be purchased, transported and served by a vendor that has a liquor license and an off-premises catering permit allowing it to sell alcohol.

 - If the event does not involve the direct or indirect sale of alcohol, the recommended procedure is to use the vendors Soiree Partners/Dreadnought Wines to purchase and transport the alcohol to the event.

 These guidelines are further detailed below.
 Note that some scenarios require planning at least one month in advance of the event, so please familiarize yourself with these guidelines and the timelines involved.

 Social Host Procedures and Social Host Training

 The Vice President for Student Affairs and Dean of Students is responsible for the registration and approval of all university social events on campus where alcohol is served and off-campus events where students will or may be in attendance:

 - Review the CMU Social Host Procedures.